LordRedsky/guest-number-game/README.md

-# My FIrst Game with React Native
+# My First Game with React Native

 ## 🚀 How to play